 I grew up playing the God of War series.
 Kratos, an anti-hero, has always loved murdering Gods alone.
 But this time around, he has brought his son along in his journey.
 I was skeptical about how this relationship would work and apply to the gameplay.
 Fast forward a few hours, and I realized that this is the best work of Santa Monica Studios to this date.
 The relationship that Cratos has with his son slowly progresses and becomes more complex throughout the game.

 This new iteration has added some much-needed variety to the tired and tested formula while retaining the good bits of the previous games.
 God of War has always been a combat-heavy game, and this game is no different.
 You’ll get plenty of Norse-mythological creatures to hunt on the way.

 Apart from the gameplay, it’s undoubtedly a visual masterpiece.
 It’s one of the best looking games on consoles along with Red Dead Redemption 2.

 So, what should you play after God of War?
-Here are a few suggestions that’ll scratch your itch for some more brutality and gore.
+Here are a few suggestions that’ll scratch your itch for some more brutality.

 Games Similar to God of War